 By Anna Sekula Posted September 7, 2011, 7:45 AM EDT

-Although real estate growth in downtown Manhattan suffered a setback during the recent financial crisis, development of the area south of City Hall has seen a significant rebound in the 10 years since the 9/11 attacks, and as a result, the number of hotels, restaurants, and cultural sites for events and corporate entertaining continues to expand.
+NEW YORK Although real estate growth in downtown Manhattan suffered a setback during the recent financial crisis, development of the area south of City Hall has seen a significant rebound in the 10 years since the 9/11 attacks, and as a result, the number of hotels, restaurants, and cultural sites for events and corporate entertaining continues to expand.
 And with the construction at Ground Zero in full swing—Condé Nast has already committed to a 25-year, one million-square-foot lease at One World Trade Center, and the National September 11 Memorial is scheduled to open this month—organizations like the nonprofit Alliance for Downtown Manhattan and state-city agency the Lower Manhattan Development Corporation expect the locale to maintain the momentum in the long term.